-23. The manner of ascertaining the weight of loading or contents of any vehicle shall be by computing the weight or measurement from the cubical or superficial measurement of such loading or contents, and for this purpose the quantities hereunder set out shall, so far as regards the material or articles mentioned respectively, represent one ton, and so on in the same rates:
+22. The manner of ascertaining the weight of loading or contents of any vehicle shall be by computing the weight or measurement from the cubical or superficial measurement of such loading or contents, and for this purpose the quantities hereunder set out shall, so far as regards the material or articles mentioned respectively, represent one ton, and so on in the same rates:-

 New Zealand timber, 400 superficial feet.

 Australian timber, 350 superficial feet.
 Firewood, half a cord or 64 cubic feet.
 Sand, 21 cubic feet.
 Clay, 19 cubic feet.
 Cement, 5 barrels or bags equal to same.
 Broken stone, 21 cubic feet.
 Lime, 38 cubic feet.
 Bricks, 320.
 Coal, 45 cubic feet.
 Chaff, 25 bags.
 Oats (4 bushel bags), 10 bags.
-Wool, 5 bales
+Wool, 5 bales.

-Fron and steel, 41⁄2 cubic feet.
+1ron and steel, 41⁄2 cubic feet.

-24. Traction-engines shall only cross or pass along such bridges and culverts as the Public Works Engineer certifies in writing to the Minister are safe for such traffic.
+23. Traction-engines shall only cross or pass along such bridges and culverts as the Public Works Engineer certifies in writing to the Minister are safe for such traffic.

-25. The weight of any load or material of any kind which
+24. The weight of any load or material of any kind which

-shall be permitted to cross, in one vehicle, any bridge shall not exceed six tons.
+shall be permitted to cross, in one vehicle, any bridge shall not exceed four tons.

-26. "Traction-engine" in this by-law means any locomotive-engine propelled by steam or other motive power, and designed for use on ordinary roads.
-"Heavy traffic" in this by-law means transportation of any vehicle, engine, or machine which shall itself or together with any thing or or machine which shall itself or together with any thing or things being transported thereon weigh more than one and a half tons avoirdupois to each pair of wheels.
-"Gross weight" in this by-law means the weight of the traction-engine, machine, or other vehicle together with any thing or things being transported thereon.
+25. "Traction-engine" in this by-law means any loco-20.
+Traction-engine m this by-law means any loc motive-engine propelled by steam or other motive power and designed for use on ordinary roads.
+"Heavy traffic or machine which shall itself or together with any thing or things being transported thereon weigh more than one and weight" in this by-law means the weight of the tractionengine, machine, or other vehicle together with any thing or things being transported thereon.